 Academic preparation required for admission to courses is indicated under “prerequisites” included at the end of each course description.
 Prerequisites are stated in most cases for purposes of convenience in terms of Lehigh courses.
 Academic status required for admission, where numbering does not fully describe this status, is also indicated under “prerequisites.”

 A student who does not have the status (e.g., sophomore standing) or the academic preparation set forth as prerequisites may request special consideration.
-A student may either obtain online permission from the designated college or department officer.
-Academic work completed elsewhere must be attested in this manner as being substantially equivalent to prerequisites listed.
+A student may obtain online permission from the designated college or department officer or demonstrate academic work completed elsewhere meets the prerequisites listed.
 Each student is responsible to make sure they meet and maintain all conditions of prerequisite for their coursework prior to the start of classes.
-If a student fails to meet a prerequisite after registration for a given course, the college deans office, registrars office, and/or the instructor may take action to drop the student from a course with unmet prerequisites.
+If a student fails to meet a prerequisite after registration for a given course, the college dean's office, Registration & Academic Services, and/or the instructor may take action to drop the student from a course with unmet prerequisites.

 In a few cases, co-requisites are indicated.
 In such instances the co-requisite course is taken in the same semester.